 4. Music on hold.

 No, they only cover that specific use.
 All other music would require a license.

 You can call your BMI rep at (888) 689-5264 and change your music use up to three times per year.

 Your BMI fee is based on the official occupancy of your business as determined by the local fire marshal, and the amount and type of music that you use.
-The money collected from your licensing fees are then redistributed as royalties back to the songwriters, composers and music publishers in the form of royalties.
+Your licensing fee goes to BMI’s affiliated songwriters, composers, and music publishers in the form of royalties.
 Your payment supports the continued creation of music, which enhances the overall experience for your customers.

 In partnership with Commercial Satellite Sales Brewers Association members are immediately eligible for a 15-20% discount on DIRECTV programming, including marquee sports packages.
 Members who are existing DIRECTV customers are eligible to realize savings as well.
 Now, craft breweries everywhere can enjoy the full suite of benefits offered by DIRECTV at an exceptional value.

 Frequently Asked Questions